-Contractors will need to modify construction activities in accordance with general mitigation measures (Section 5.1) and specific mitigation measures (see detailed maps and specific mitigation in Section 6).
+Contractors will need to modify construction activities in accordance with general mitigation measures (Section 5.2) and specific mitigation measures (see detailed maps and specific mitigation in the Construction Section Mapbook "Part 2").

-5.1 GENERAL MITIGATION REQUIREMENTS
+5.1 General Mitigation Requirements

 Construction considerations required for all Project areas are considered general mitigation and are applicable to all construction areas.
-General mitigation measures have been grouped by environmental protection measures, a summary of general mitigation categories is found below.
+There is overlap and duplication of mitigation measures amongst the above categories, this allows the user to look up the actions they must perform by different categories.

-The environmental protection measures are provided under the following five categories: 1) Management (MM); 2) Project Activity (PA); 3) Project Component (PC); 4) Environment Component (EC); and 5) Environmental Issue (EI), as follows:
+The general mitigation measures are provided under the following five categories: 1) Management (MM); 2) Project Activity (PA); 3) Project Component (PC); 4) Environment Component (EC); and 5) Environmental Issue (EI), as follows: